matan1905/GameMechanicManager/README.md

 ## Inspiration
 Two main reasons I decided to build this library:

-1. Everytime I had a cool new idea for a game mechanic I had to build a whole game from almost scratch and the thought of implementing so many mechanics (Especially for RPG games) really destroyed my motivation
+*  Everytime I had a cool new idea for a game mechanic I had to build a whole game from almost scratch and the thought of implementing so many mechanics (Especially for RPG games) really destroyed my motivation

-2.People have amazing ideas about very specific things(see mod communities for example), if we could make game mechanics modular enough, people could have an incredible inventory system or a quest system with just a few lines of codes, pushing all of their focus to whatever makes their game so great.
+* People have amazing ideas about very specific things(see mod communities for example), if we could make game mechanics modular enough, people could have an incredible inventory system or a quest system with just a few lines of codes, pushing all of their focus to whatever makes their game so great.